-This map was created by the U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS) who has recently (2012) completed an extensive updating of U.S. Hardiness Zones based upon data from 5,000 National Climatic Data Center cooperative stations across the continental United States.
+This map was created by the U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS) which has recently (2012) completed an extensive updating of U.S. Hardiness Zones based upon data from 5,000 National Climatic Data Center cooperative stations across the continental United States.

-The USDA Hardiness Zone Map is a map with regions defined by a 10 degree Fahrenheit difference in the average annual minimum temperature.
+The USDA Hardiness Zone Map is a map with regions defined by a 10-degree Fahrenheit difference in the average annual minimum temperature.
 This map divides North America into 11 separate zones.
 The higher the zone number, the warmer the area.

-Information from the zone map helps gardeners to compare their garden climates and determine what plants will grow in their area.
-Keep in mind, this map only shows average annual minimum temperatures and doesn’t take into consideration important factors like soil types, rainfall, daytime temperatures, day length, wind, humidity and heat.
+Keep in mind, that this map only shows average annual minimum temperatures and doesn’t take into consideration essential factors like soil types, rainfall, daytime temperatures, day length, wind, humidity, and heat.

 Palm Trees by State